The New Heavens and the New Earth(s)

 The journey of my life has allowed me to live through and to sort out life-sustaining wisdom from ideas that Jung would say, cripple and injure the full phenomenon of psychic life.
 Fortunately, the gift of my birth was to be born right into the heart of American Irish Roman Catholic culture from family trees that stretch back through the Great Hunger in Ireland, to German Protestantism on my mother’s side and back through 240 years of American history through the Civil War, back over the ‘wilderness road’ on into Anglican England when Roman Catholic and Irish were unfavored adjectives.
 I write to you now about soul only after centuries of forgetfulness.

-This unbroken tradition currently moves through Richard Tarnas and archetypal cosmology to his mentor, James Hillman, who, perhaps more than any scholar since Jung, kept this soul lineage alive.
+The Western soul tradition is thick tree with a branch that currently moves through Richard Tarnas and archetypal cosmology to his mentor, James Hillman, who, perhaps more than any scholar since Jung, kept this soul oak alive.

 In his Re-Visioning Psychology, Hillman traced his archetypal psychology through C. G. Jung, Freud, Dilthey, Coleridge, Shelling, Vico, Ficino, Plotinus, Plato, finally to Heraclitis, whom Hillman quoted:

 You could not discover the limits of soul (psyche), even if you traveled every road to do so; such is the depth (bathun) of its meaning (logos).